lofirepo/lofire/index.md

 LoFiRe can be used by local-first decentralized applications that use [Conflict-free Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (CRDTs) as their data model.
-It is designed to support collaboration within communities & organizations.
+It is designed to support collaboration within communities and organizations.
 Decentralized Autonomous Organizations (DAOs), in particular, can use it to support secure and authenticated interaction of their members with a tamper-proof log of decisions.

 Here's a selection of applications LoFiRe can be used for